 The 80th anniversary of the downfall of John Dillinger was the final day visitors could learn why crime doesn't pay at the Indiana Welcome Center in Hammond, Indiana.

 On Tuesday, July 22, the John Dillinger Museum closed to prepare for its move to the Lake County Courthouse, located in the center of the square in downtown Crown Point, Indiana.
+A grand opening date will be posted soon.

 The museum has taken visitors on an interactive, historical adventure through the life and times of John Dillinger and other gangsters of the 1930s depression era.
 Through the stories of the infamous gangsters, visitors have also learned of the rise of the FBI and advancements made in crime fighting technology.